Zero-dimensional models for gravitational and scalar QED decoherence

+where $W$ is the standard Wiener process, i.e., a continuous-time random walk \cite{gardiner1985}.
 Figures \ref{amplfig} and \ref{numfig} give numerical solutions to these classical stochastic equations as well as to the quantum master equation (\ref{quantummastereq}) (the latter solved using QuTiP \cite{johansson2013qutip}) for a range of damping parameters $\gamma$ and bath temperatures $T$.
 These parameters are respectively expressed in terms of the dimensionless $Q=\Omega/\gamma$ factor and thermal average bath occupation number $n$.
 The quantum system is initially in a coherent state $|\alpha \rangle$ for which $a |\alpha \rangle = \alpha |\alpha \rangle$, while the corresponding classical system is given an initial amplitude $a(0)=\alpha$, in order to allow a direct comparison between the quantum and classical dynamics.

 From Fig. \ref{amplfig}, it can be seen that increasing $n$ and $Q^{-1}$ both lead to faster decay of the amplitude, signalling the non-linear nature of the damping and noise terms in the system Langevin and quantum master equations.
 It can also be seen that the difference between non-RWA, RWA and classical vs quantum is barely visible with the chosen parameters.
 However, such differences clearly show up in Fig. \ref{numfig} where we consider the time evolution of the average system number $\langle a^{\dag}a \rangle$.
-In particular, throwing away fast rotating terms due to RWA results in smoothing of the oscillating behaviour of the non-RWA time evolution of $\langle a^{\dag}a \rangle$.
+In particular, throwing away fast rotating terms due to the RWA results in smoothing of the oscillating behaviour of the non-RWA time evolution of $\langle a^{\dag}a \rangle$.
 Furthermore, the quantum simulation of $\langle a^{\dag}a \rangle$ decays faster than the corresponding classical approximation.